 ♦ Sonia’s Handcrafted Jewelry at the New Bern Farmer’s Market (Tuesdays and Saturdays), Historic Downtown New Bern

-♦ Mitchell Hardware at 215 Craven Street, Historic Downtown New Bern
+♦ Mitchell Hardware at 215 Craven Street, Historic Downtown New Bern (pottery only)

 All Heritage Collection pieces are accompanied by a certificate of authenticity outlining the provenance of the artifact.